Virginia Drug Lawyer

 How is Marijuana Possession Charged in Virginia?

 Crimes involving marijuana possession are handled by Virginia Code Section 18.2-250.1, which is separate from the code that covers other drug possession crimes.
 If you are found guilty of marijuana possession, you will be convicted of a misdemeanor carrying a fine of up to $500 as well as up to 30 days in jail.
 If you are convicted of subsequent marijuana possession offenses, you will receive a Class 1 misdemeanor, which carries a fine of up to $2,500 as well as up to one year in jail.

 Contact a Qualified Virginia Drug Attorney

-In addition to the drug-related offenses already mentioned here, there are myriad other ways in which an individual could be charged with a drug crime in Virginia.
+In addition to the drug-related offenses already mentioned here, there are myriad other ways in which an individual could be charged with a drug crime in NoVa.
 For example, Section 18.2-248.01 of the Code of Virginia outlines the criminal offense of transporting illegal narcotics into the Commonwealth.
 Anyone who transports at least one ounce of cocaine, one ounce of a Schedule I or II controlled substance, or at least five ounces of marijuana into Virginia with the intent to sell or distribute that substance risks being convicted of a felony offense.
 That is punishable by five to 40 years in prison and a fine of up to $1 million.

 As you can see, the penalties for drug offenses in the Commonwealth of Virginia are especially harsh, and there is an extremely wide range of offenses that you may be accused of committing.
 With the help of a reputable Virginia drug lawyer, you can fight marijuana drug possession charges, as well as other charges involving drug possession or manufacture and sale.
 Drug attorneys in Virginia have the knowledge and the proven track record you need to help assert your innocence and protect your future.
 Contact our law office today to schedule a free consultation and to learn more about the charges you are facing as well as potential strategies for defense.